 Dr. Michael Schmidt discussed the ways in which the Apollo program informed human exploration today.
 Special attention was given to the effect of spaceflight on humans.
 A specific discussion ensued about commercial spaceflight, and how the average person may one day soon be able to fly in space or stay in a private space habitat in low Earth orbit.
 The role of personalized medicine in the optimization of human health and performance in space was explored.
 Dr. Schmidt reviewed the effects of space radiation on the brain of humans that fly to Mars and examined how low levels of radiation might influence the brain, cognitive function, decision making, team cohesion, and other psychological aspects of traveling to Mars.
 Dr. Schmidt also discussed his team’s analysis of the molecular data from the NASA Twins Study of One Year in Space.

-Dr. Schmidt discussed some of his work at NASA Ames Research Center, exploring molecular networks in humans on NASA’s large radius 20G centrifuge.
-While conducting his research at Ames, he was privileged to collaborate with Dee O’Hara, who was the original nurse to the Apollo astronauts.
+Dr. Schmidt discussed some of his work at NASA Ames Research Center, exploring molecular networks in humans on NASA’s large radius 20G human centrifuge.
+While conducting his research at Ames, he was privileged to collaborate with Dee O’Hara, who was the nurse to the original Apollo astronauts.
 Dr. Schmidt suggested that, like the women in the movie “Hidden Figures,” Dee should be the subject of the next film about the dynamic people who made the Apollo missions possible.